• About Us

 Suited to covering an entire wall or ceiling, Nanoleaf Canvas light panels create a mosaic of variable light.
 Image: Nanoleaf.

-Nanoleaf Begins Pre-Orders for Canvas Smart Lighting Panels
+Nanoleaf Begins Orders for Canvas Smart Lighting Panels

 Apple iPhone XR with padlock.
 Image: Digitized House Media.